Allocate CPU and memory resources to the SEM VM

 By default, SEM deploys with 8GB of RAM and 2 CPUs on the VMware ESX(i) and Microsoft Hyper-V platforms.
 For SEM to work properly, you must allocate sufficient CPU and memory resources to the SEM VM.
 This topic describes how to check resource settings and make updates.

 See SEM system requirements in the SEM Installation Guide for hardware and software sizing requirements.

-As of version 6.3.0, SEM can send SNMP version 3 alerts to SolarWinds Network Performance Manager (NPM).
+SEM can send SNMP version 3 alerts to SolarWinds Network Performance Monitor (NPM).
 This configuration allows you to monitor CPU, memory, and other critical SEM components from the SolarWinds Orion Web Console.